toransahu/notes/docs/Computer-Science/algo.md

 # Greedy Algorithms

 The problem should be solved in stages, by consider one step a time and one input at a time.
-The each step should find a locan optimal solution, and those locan optimal should lead to global optimal solution.
+The each step should find a local optimal solution, and those local optimal should lead to global optimal solution.

 These algorithms provides a predefined procedure to be followed in each step.